-A bit more complicated than shocks, struts installation has a few more steps and typically requires two less common tools – a spring compressor and a pass-through socket set.
+Strut installation is a bit more complicated, necessitating the use of two less-common tools — a spring compressor and a pass-through socket set.
 You can rent a spring compressor from your local AutoZone as part of their loan-a-tool program.
-Also, a pass-through socket set is often necessary, and allows you to insert a tool (in this example a long hex) to hold the strut rod stationary while loosening the top nut of the strut rod.
+Also, a pass-through socket set is often necessary, and allows you to insert a tool (in this example, a long hex) to hold the strut rod stationary, while loosening the top nut of the strut rod.
 Generally, the rubber strut mount bearing assembly at the upper end should also be changed along with the strut, and is purchased separately.
-Please make sure to follow the detailed instructions that accompany your strut purchase for the best results, but you can see the general steps below:
+Please make sure to follow the detailed instructions that accompany your strut purchase for the best results.

-- On some vehicles, the disk brake caliper may need to be removed in order to gain clear access to the mounting bolts on the bottom end of the strut.
-It is also recommended to get the entire front end, or entire rear end off the ground (depending on which end you tackle first), especially for vehicles with sway bars, this can make removal easier as it relieves pressure from the sway bar which may otherwise work against you.
+- On some vehicles, the disk brake caliper may need to be removed to gain clear access to the mounting bolts on the bottom-end of the strut.
+It’s also recommended to get the entire front-end, or entire rear-end off the ground (depending on which end you tackle first), especially for vehicles with sway bars.
+This can make removal easier, as it relieves pressure from the sway bar, which may otherwise work against you.

 - Locate the strut, normally mounted to the steering knuckle.
 There are usually two bolts at the base of the strut assembly through what looks like a large compression clamp around the base of the strut.
 Remove these two lower mounting bolts.

 - If you’re working on the front struts, pop your hood to access the upper strut mount hardware (typically three nuts).
 Remove the top three nuts.
-At this point the strut assembly should be loose and ready to remove from the vehicle.
-If the assembly is still too tight to remove, you will need to compress the spring while it’s still sitting above the knuckle.
-You’ll most likely notice a large nut in the center of the strut assembly, don’t remove this yet, it’s holding the spring to the strut mount bearing assembly and will be removed once the strut is freed from the vehicle as a complete unit.
+At this point, the strut assembly should be loose and ready to remove from the vehicle.
+If the assembly’s still too tight to remove, you’ll need to compress the spring while it’s still sitting above the knuckle.
+You’ll most likely notice a large nut in the center of the strut assembly.
+Don’t remove this just yet, because it’s the only thing holding the spring to the strut mount bearing assembly and will be removed once the strut is freed from the vehicle as a complete unit.

-- Use a pair of coil spring compressors to compress as many of the springs as possible and remove the spring.
+- Use a pair of coil spring compressors to compress as many of the springs as possible.
+Remove the spring.
 You may need to pry down the steering knuckle to remove the strut.
-While working with a spring compressor apply even pressure going side-to-side as you compress the spring.
-Avoid only tightening one side creating uneven pressure on the spring.
+While working with a spring compressor, apply even pressure going side-to-side as you compress the spring.
+Avoid only tightening one side, which creates uneven pressure on the spring.

-- Now that you have the spring under pressure, you can remove the top center nut on the strut rod.
-This may require the use of a pass through socket set and Allen key to keep the rod from spinning while you remove the top nut.
+- Now that you have the spring under pressure, remove the top center nut on the strut rod.
+This may require the use of a pass-through socket set and Allen key to keep the rod from spinning while you remove the top nut.

 - Grab your new strut and transfer the spring and hardware on the new strut, being sure to align the end of the spring coil with the notch in the base plate.
 Align the strut bushing onto the shaft of the strut, with the notch in the top plate covering the other end of the spring.
 Tighten in place with the nut provided.

-- Once the strut is assembled and the top center rod nut properly tightened to hold the spring in place, the coil spring compressors can be removed.
+- Once the strut is assembled and the top center rod nut has been tightened to hold the spring in place, the coil spring compressors can be removed.

-- Install the new strut by loosely attaching the upper end of the strut in place by placing the captive bolts on the mount through the holes in the vehicle’s body.
+- Install the new strut by loosely attaching the upper end of the strut by placing the captive bolts on the mount through the holes in the vehicle’s body.

 Shop and Buy Shocks & Struts from AutoAnything

-- We offer up a massive selection of performance shocks and struts from the best-known brands in the industry like Bilstein, KONI and more.
+- We offer up a massive selection of performance shocks and struts from the best-known brands in the industry — Bilstein, KONI and more.

-- Find out what our satisfied customers are saying about their purchases by checking out shocks and struts reviews.
+- Find out what our satisfied customers are saying about their purchases by checking out shocks & struts reviews.

-- AutoAnything helps you take those tight corners without breaking your mod budget with our 1-Year Lower Price Guarantee and Free Shipping.
+- AutoAnything helps you take those tight corners without breaking your budget by backing every product with our 1-Year, Lower Price Guarantee.